-Site drainage should be designed, installed, and maintained as per the recommendations of the project civil engineer.
+Installation of typical subdrains during grading is not generally anticipated to be necessary or overly project civil engineer.
 However, once detailed grading and/or improvement plans have been developed, CTE could potentially recommend conceptual subsurface cutoff, blanket, and/or subdrains, but actual locations and elevations would likely be determined in the field during grading and construction, as necessary.